SoftSimu/SymPhas/README.md

     make install

 A new driver file may now be created, compiled and linked to the *SymPhas* API.

+> **Note**: *Depending on the configuration of the installation, building the driver might require additional macro defines to be provided, such as `MODEL_INCLUDE_HEADER` in order to point to the directory containing model definitions.
+This is described in advanced installation.*

 #### Windows Installation